 Supply routes between landlocked Sahel countries and port cities (Tema, Lome, Cotonou, Abidjan) are the primary exposure point.
 These corridors cross multiple jurisdictions, and a disruption in one country ripples through the entire network.
 Monitor French and Hausa-language channels along each route, don't wait for official government advisories.

-2. Gulf of Guinea Maritime Security
+2. What Is the Gulf of Guinea Maritime Security Situation?

 The Gulf of Guinea remains the world's most dangerous maritime zone for commercial shipping.
 While the headline piracy numbers dropped after the 2021 peak, the threat hasn't disappeared, it's changed shape.
 Armed robbery incidents within port anchorage areas increased 28% in 2025, concentrated around Lagos, Tema, Lome, and Abidjan.